oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 <{{examples/address_only_flat/user_claims.json}}

-Important: The following examples are non-normative and are not intended to represent all possible options.
+Important: The following examples of the structures are non-normative and are not intended to represent all possible options.
 They are also not meant to define or restrict how `address` can be represented in an SD-JWT.